oicr-gsi/nabu/README.md

 Note that if `flyway.url` includes `localhost`, the argument `--network=host` in `package.json`'s `fw:clean` and `fw:migrate` are particularly important.

+## Enabling Authentication

+Once the database migrations have been applied, a default authentication API key will need to be generated in order to accessing any endpoints which require authentication.
+This can be done by access the `/token` endpoint.

+__IMPORTANT__: Once the first API key is generated, ensure you record the value.
+You will need it in order to access secure endpoints or generate another token.

 ## Setting up the SQLite database ([File Provenance Report](https://github.com/oicr-gsi/provenance))
 Nabu uses a SQLite database to store certain fields from the File Provenance Report.
 This SQLite database should be created in a directory outside of the Nabu directory.